dynamsoft-docs/code-parser-docs/programming/javascript/user-guide.md

 The complete code of the "Hello World" example is shown below:

-*Note:*
+*Note*

-Since the code that needs parsing is usually hard to understand and often comes from images, we choose an online image which contains a US driver license to demonstrate how to parse the code with the help of `BarcodeReader`.
+> Since the code that needs parsing is usually hard to understand and often comes from images, we choose an online image which contains a US driver license to demonstrate how to parse the code with the help of `BarcodeReader`.
 Please make sure your device is Internet-connected when open the following example in browser.

 ```html
 <!DOCTYPE html>